TripleSpeeder/ens-updater/README.md

 ## Security
 In order to perform an update of an ENS record, `ens-update` needs the private key of the Ethereum account controlling the ENS name.
-The private key needs to be provided through the file `.env` in the working directory.
+The private key needs to be provided via environment variable or through the file `.env` in the working directory.

 - **NEVER share .env file with anybody**
 - **NEVER check .env into version control**